RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 ⚠️ __This page is a work in progress__

+# Setup

 Sliver supports proxy-aware C2 over both HTTP and HTTPS, however since Sliver does not rely upon the SSL/TLS layer for security these protocols are considered somewhat synonymous.
+There are separate commands for the listeners but an implant generated with `--http` may attempt to connect over both HTTP and HTTPS.

 ## Generate the Sliver (implant)
 Sliver implants are compiled with a baked-in (but obfuscated of course) server domain that they will reach back out to.
 To generate a sliver implant that communicates to a server at example.com, run the following: